 Top Peer to Peer Selections

 There are many online peer to peer offerings available.
 A number of sites keep a full list of the current Peer to Peer lending companies and offer some advice and rank the offerings.
 Two of the best P2P sites are:

 4thWay explain “What P2P is and How it Works“.
 Perhaps more interesting for those wanting a starting point – 4thWay have a comparison of the many P2P offerings: Compare Peer-to-Peer Lending Companies.
 They have also produced a useful graphic to illustrate how P2P works for investors: see below.
 P2PMoney offers similar comparisons, and lists but the data does not seem up to date.
 The comparison sites are also getting on board and offer some assistance.
 For example, GoCompare also have a useful page about P2P with some case studies.
 MoneySupermarket has a more comprehensive page.

-During the last few years I have invested in several P2P offerings:
+During the last few years I have invested small amounts in several P2P offerings for income:

 In 2017, Ratesetter had been hit by £80m of struggling loans in the first major setback for the nascent online P2P lending sector.
 To its credit, Ratesetter provided the option to review any investment and sell out without incurring any fees.
 I took up their offer as I was concerned.
 It seems my concern was unjustified.